M00n1ight/MLiTA2018-alt/README.md

 2) python3

 What need you do?
-1. You must have changed PATH (That is easy.
-When you install python, just let him do evrything for you)
-2. Run launcher_%platform%.bat
+1. Run launcher_%platform%
-3. Choose the city
+2. Choose the city
+3. Wait for loading
-4. Wait
+4. Enjoy
-5. Use

 --------------------------------------------------------------------
 Run the project, hard way